suoko/BasicTurnByTurnGPS/README.md

 Contains the entire application

 ### resources
-Containts the stylesheet, the iOS icon and iOS startup screen
+Contains the stylesheet, the iOS icon and iOS startup screen

 ## Usage
-### ctdstorage
 Copy both index.html and the resources directory to the same directory.
 Run index.html in a browser that supports Geolocation (IE 9, Firefox 3.5, Chrome 5, Safari 5, Opera 10.60).